mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2014/2014-05-06-steve-jobs-and-leadership/index.md

 ---
-title: "Steve Jobs and Leadership"
+title: 'Steve Jobs and Leadership'
-date: "2014-05-06"
+date: '2014-05-06'
 categories:
-  - "leadership"
+  - 'leadership'
 tags:
-  - "isaacson"
+  - 'isaacson'
-  - "steve-jobs"
+  - 'steve-jobs'
 ---

 There is something wrong with the way Steve Jobs led people.
-The [biography](http://en.wikipedia.org/wiki/Steve_Jobs_(book)) from ‪Isaacson‬ is full of examples how Steve Jobs exercised excessive control, restricting the autonomy of talented employees, or outright abused employees in an inhumane way.
+The [biography](<http://en.wikipedia.org/wiki/Steve_Jobs_(book)>) from ‪Isaacson‬ is full of examples how Steve Jobs exercised excessive control, restricting the autonomy of talented employees, or outright abused employees in an inhumane way.

 ![](images/050314_0123_stevejobsan1.jpg)